-Note: Once you have used this feature, the .txt file that it creates will be added to every time you use this function, so you may want to either delete the contents of the file or the file itself once you've used the exported data.
+NOTE: Once you have used this feature, the .txt file that it creates will be added to every time you use this function, so you may want to either delete the contents of the file or the file itself once you've used the exported data.

 2.1.8.
-FILE \rightarrow EXPORT DATES (F7)
+FILE → EXPORT DATES (F7)

-This allows you to export the campaign's dates into a text file, where you will be able to see on which date it will be a Union or Confederate turn.
+This allows you to export the campaign's dates into a text file, where you will be able to see on which date it will be an Allied or Axis turn.
 This can be of use when scripting to ensure that events happen when you would like them to.